IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

   <h2>Doe</h2>
 </ng-template>
 ```
-If we change "isFirstName" to true the first name will be rendered in the browser.
+If we change "isFirstName" to true, the first name will be rendered in the browser.
 And one final tip on using the `ngIf` directive is that the expression is not limited to a single property - you can actually use multiple properties and/or functions as long as the expression as a whole returns a boolean result.
 For example we can even use logical operators such as " && isValid || getIsValidName()".

 ### `ngSwitch` Directive
 The next directive we will discuss is the `ngSwitch` directive.
 This allows us to compare one expression to multiple expressions to decide which templates to add or remove.